Alphabetical Plant Listing

 Iris sibirica, Siberian Flag

-• Though their flowering display is short-lived, their handsome foliage of long, dark green, swordlike leaves, is attractive most of the year and adds structure to the perennial border.
+• Foliage: Though the flowering display is short-lived, their handsome foliage of long, dark green, swordlike leaves is attractive most of the year and adds structure to the perennial border.
 Remaining fresh-looking all season, it develops a nice golden fall color, which turns a rusty red-brown with the first frost.

-The choice of available Siberian Iris cultivars varies from country to country, but a few of these beauties have won the prestigious Morgan Award, the highest award reserved exclusively for Siberian Irises within the American Iris Society.
+The choice of available Siberian Iris cultivars varies from country to country.
+Still, a few of these beauties have won the prestigious Morgan Award, the highest award reserved exclusively for Siberian Irises within the American Iris Society.

 Guide Information